-WASHINGTON (Dec.
-30, 2019) —The National Association of Insurance Commissioners (NAIC) today released the Report on Profitability by Line by State in 2018.
-The report estimates and allocates profitability in property/casualty insurance by state and by line of insurance.
+WASHINGTON (Jan.
+12, 2021) – The National Association of Insurance Commissioners (NAIC) today released the Report on Profitability By Line By State in 2019.
+The report estimates and allocates profitability in property/casualty insurance by state and line of insurance.

 The ability to analyze results by state and line of business enhances transparency on the financial impact the economic climate has had on each of these lines.
 When combined with other information, the report can be utilized in further analysis of competition and market performance.

 The Report on Profitability By Line By State in 2019 includes aggregate data from annual statement exhibits to develop estimates of profits on earned premium and the return on net worth by line and by state.